Halle Berry Shows Off Age-Defying Physique In New Post On Instagram

 “Only person in the world who’s mind and body reverse as their age goes forward,” another fan commented.

-Berry and her trainer alsoshared some health and fitness tips on her Instagram stories.
+Berry and her trainer also shared some health and fitness tips on her Instagram stories.
 One fan asked her about vitamins that women can take when they’re over 40.

 “I don’t really take one vitamin, like one pill, ” the actress answered.
 “I take multiple vitamins.
 I take calcium, I take magnesium, I take loads of Vitamin C, I take B 12…”